 Every month you as an employer receive one invoice for all mobility costs and a detailed report of the expenses.
-That is very useful as it allows you to recover VAT.
 The remaining amount in the Olympus Mobility app will be neatly transferred to the next month.

 4. Pillar 3: money

 On 31 December of each calendar year, we review the balance of the mobility budget.
 The remaining amount in pillar 3 is then paid out in cash.
 This is done after deduction of a special employee contribution of 38.07%.
 It is not possible to transfer the budget to a next year.

 Olympus Mobility provides the employer with a report that states the balance to be paid to the employee.